What It's Like To Be Blind In A Socially Distanced World

 ”

 The simple task of grocery shopping brings on a mixed bag of emotions.
 It’s liberating, terrifying, and exhausting.
-Although I support Health Canada’s distancing measures, it’s not conducive for people like myself who rely on a sighted guide to assist with daily tasks.
-And there are plenty of us: According to Statistics Canada, more than 800,000 Canadians are blind or vision impaired.
-An additional 5.6 million have an eye disease that could lead to vision loss.
-More than 6 million Canadians over the age of 15 are living with one or more disabilities.
+Although I support social distancing measures, it’s not conducive for people like myself who rely on a sighted guide to assist with daily tasks.
+And there are plenty of us: According to the Royal National Institute of Blind People (RNIB) as of 2017, there are around 350,000 people on the registers of blind and partially sighted people in the UK.
+And a further estimated two million are living with sight loss and nearly 14 million people in the UK live with a disability.
 It’s dangerous and unrealistic to ask someone who is visually impaired to distance themselves six feet from their guide and from others!

 Advertisement